natewatson999/node-virustotal/README.md

 ### makeIapiConnection.deleteNotifications
 This function has virustotal delete an arbitrary number of notifications from the queue.
 This takes 3 parameters: an array of notification IDs, a response callback function, and an error callback function.
 The response callback will have one parameter, which is either an array or an object.
 The error callback shall have a parameter.

+### makeIapiConnection.search
+This searches the Virustotal database based on signature information.
+It takes 3 parameters: a query string, a response callback, and an error callback.

+The error callback's only parameter is an error which is either a string or an object. the response callback's only parameter is an Object whose members are response_code, offset, and hashes. response_code will be a 1 or 0, depending on if there were any results. hashes is an array of SHA256 signatures of files that meet the search query. offset is the most complex one.
+Search only returns the results in blocks of 300 or less.
+So if there's more than 300 valid results, another query is needed.
+In this API, the secondary query can be performed by using search again, but with the query object including the member variable 'offset', with the offset as its value.
+This will return another block of 300 or less.
+If there's less than 300 results remaining for a query, the offset will be an empty string.
+The query string is made by queryBuilder

 ### makeIapiConnection example
 ```
 var con = require("node-virustotal").makeIapiConnection();
 con.setKey("e2513a75f92a4169e8a47b4ab1df757f83ae45008b4a8a49903450c8402add4d");
 console.log(con.getKey());
+var QB = vt.queryBuilder;
+var searchQuery = QB.AND(QB.name("obvious_virus.svg"), QB.positivesAtLeast(1)); ;
+var page = null;
+var searchProc = function(){
+  con.search(searchQuery, page, function(results){
+    for (var index = 0; index < results.hashes.length; index++) {
+      console.log(results.hashes[index]);
+    }
+    if (results.offset != "") {
+      searchQuery.offset = results.offset;
+      searchProc();
+    }
+    return;
+  },function(error){
+    console.log(error);
+    return;
+  });
+};
+searchProc();
 con.deleteNotifications([5278074110738432, 6402641302650880], function(result){
   if (!(Array.isArray(result))) {
     console.dir(result);